BarlowGirl: Purity

 The band was notable for having a stance of sexual purity (abstinence), modesty and refusing to date.
 On June 3, 2003, BarlowGirl was quoted as saying, "We believe that God has one perfect man already chosen for us; therefore we have no need to worry ourselves in searching for him.
 When the time is right, we know God will bring us together.
 In the mean time, we are not hiding in a closet avoiding all males, we are still living our lives, just without the pressure of having to have a boyfriend."
 In their 2004 song "Average Girl", the three sisters likened themselves to Princess Aurora from Sleeping Beauty, falling into a deep sleep and resting in God until He sends a prince their way.
 The Barlows also relate to other Disney Princesses: Lauren likens herself to Ariel from The Little Mermaid, while Alyssa likens herself to Belle from Beauty and the Beast.

 Several times since 2006, the Barlows alternated between condemning "the recreational dating scene" and, per songs like "Average Girl", condemning all forms of dating.
 For example, the band's Secret Keeper Girl condemned recreational dating and compiled "the BarlowGirl top 10 list of things to do instead of being boy crazy."
 One of the resources recommended by BarlowGirl was I Kissed Dating Goodbye by Joshua Harris, a book that recommended courtship over dating.
 On August 23, 2016, Harris partially recanted the teachings in his book.
 On November 1, 2016, a staff member for BarlowGirl confirmed that the purity doctrine once taught by the sisters "doesn't reflect band member's [sic] current views".

-Despite the band's change of mind on purity culture, Rebecca Barlow married on September 19, 2020.
+Rebecca Barlow married on September 19, 2020.
 The wedding was publicly announced on September 26, 2020.